jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

 ## Step 7.
 Create the Recipient
-In this step, we will create the Recipient binary that uses the functions we just created to listen to a Channel and receive any notifications sent to it by the Publisher.
+In this step, we will create the Recipient binary that uses the functions we just created to listen to a Channel and receive any notifications published to it by the Publisher.

 1. In our `src/bin` folder create a file called `recipient.rs`.